-The abbreviation EMS stands for Electronic Manufacturing Services, the service of producing electronic components and assemblies for customers.
+The abbreviation EMS stands for Electronic Manufacturing Services, the service of producing electronic components and assemblies for customers, especially in industry.
 This includes the whole range of order production – starting with materials procurement, through PCB assembly, to the creation and implementation of test concepts and qualification, to logistics and life-cycle services.
 If, like RAFI, the service provider takes on additional development tasks, this is correctly termed in the industry E2MS – Electronic Engineering and Manufacturing Services.
 In everyday language, however, the term EMS often includes the development service.

 There are plenty of electronics manufacturers.
 However, there are only a few companies which cover the whole EMS process from development to logistics.
 As one of the leading E2MS suppliers, RAFI is among them.
 Thanks to our international network of expertise with locations in Germany, Hungary, and China, and our competence as a system supplier, we handle even the most demanding orders quickly, reliably, and flexibly.
 You can rely on RAFI for comprehensive industry knowledge and concentrated engineering expertise.
 Cooperating closely with you, we bring groundbreaking concepts and innovative ideas into series production.